LIVESTREAMED: Here's a line up of Thursday's programmes on GhanaWeb TV

 Source: www.ghanaweb.com

-Hello and welcome to the second day of September 2021 here on GhanaWeb TV as we bring you carefully selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.
+Hello and welcome to a brand day of Thursday right here on GhanaWeb TV as we serve you selected content that is expected to entertain you, keep you informed and offer you education on relevant topics and subjects.

-For Thursday's programming, we will bring you, our cherished viewers an episode of Sports Check as Joseph Adamafio sits down with Ebenezer Okoe Addy a Ghanaian athlete from the Commonwealth Games.
+For today's programming, we will bring you, our cherished viewers Talkertainment as host Elsie Lamar sits down with one of Ghana's most famous YouTube sensation and content creator, Wode Maya.

-Later on, Paulina Deeda Opoku and her guests will bring you Moans&Cuddles as they discuss the issue of body count among sexual partners.
+Last week's edition of BizTech will also come your way with a special focus on an indigenous company called the ShoeLab which has set out with the aim of providing luxury services in restoring your dirty footwear into a spanking new favourite one.

-A repeat of The Untold with host Etsey Atisu will air as he speaks with a 91-year Ghanaian man who was the first black student of American college.
+A repeat of The Lowdown will air as host Wonder Ami Hagan sits down with a language expert, Professor Kofi Agyekum of the University of Ghana to discuss the state of Ghana's literacy and the impact of language.

 These and many more national events and programs will air GhanaWeb TV.